What laws apply to the collection and use of individuals’ personal information?

 - to appropriate redress for damages relating to their personal information being processed.

-The current authorities responsible for enforcement of data privacy law and regulations in South Korea include the Personal Information Protection Commission (PIPC) and the Ministry of the Interior and Safety (MOIS):
+The current authorities responsible for enforcement of data privacy law and regulations in South Korea is the Personal Information Protection Commission (PIPC):

 The PIPC is an independent body established under the Personal Information Protection Act to protect the privacy of individuals.
 The key role of PIPC is to deliberate on and resolve personal data-related policies, coordinate opinions among government agencies on processing of personal data, etc.